Coded-By-Anuj/python_projects/README.md

 ## ▶️ How to Run
 1. Open the file in your computer
-2. Run the program using:
+2. Run the program using:VS code,IDLE or any python supporting code editor as you preferred

 ## 📚 What I Learned
 - Taking user input